BitBagCommerce/SyliusCmsPlugin/doc/installation.md

 For more information regardin `4.22.1` tag please visit the #485 issue.

-#### If you are not using Symfony Flex, you need to add the following configuration under the `twig.form_themes` config key:
+3. If you are not using Symfony Flex, you need to add the following configuration:

 ```yaml
 # Symfony 2/3: app/config/config.yml